Gluing semi-orthogonal decompositions: Applications to logarithmic geometry

 and, for all $\chi \in \mathbb{Z}_{|S|, r}^*$, there is an equivalence $\cA_{ \chi}^S \simeq \Perf(\widetilde{S})$. \end{itemize} \item The category $\Perf(\radice[\infty]{(X,D)})$ has a psod of type $( (\mathbb{Q}/\mathbb{Z})_{\cS(D)}, \leq^!)$

 where $\cA^{X} \simeq \Perf(X)$ and for all $\chi \in (\mathbb{Q}/\mathbb{Z})_{|S|}^*$ there is an equivalence $\cA_{ \chi}^S \simeq \Perf(\widetilde{S}).$ \end{enumerate} \end{theorem}

-\section{Kummer flat K-theory of normal crossing divisors}
+\subsection{Kummer flat K-theory of normal crossing divisors}

 The psod-s on infinite root stacks that we constructed in \cite{SST2} are a categorification of structure theorems in Kummer flat K-theory of \emph{simple} normal crossing divisors due to Hagihara and Nizio\l \, \cite{hagihara}, \cite{Ni1}.
-Our techniques allowed us to extend those structure theorems to a wider class of log stacks, including the case of general normal crossing divisors but only over a field of characteristic zero and via a desingularization step.
+Our techniques allowed us to extend those structure theorems to a wider class of log stacks, including the case of general normal crossing divisors, but only over a field of characteristic zero and via a desingularization step.

-In this section we explain how the results obtained in Section \ref{sec:sodros} yield unconditional structure theorem for Kummer flat K-theory of general normal crossing divisors.
+In this section we explain how the results obtained in Section \ref{secirsgenncd} yield unconditional structure theorem for Kummer flat K-theory of general normal crossing divisors.
 As in \cite{SST2}, we will formulate our statements more generally in terms of \emph{noncommutative motives} and \emph{additive invariants} of dg-categories.
-As we will cover similar ground to Section 4 of \cite{SST2} we will limit ourselves to an abbreviated treatment of the material, while referring to \cite{SST2} for additional information.

 \begin{definition} An \emph{additive invariant} of dg-categories is a functor of $\infty$-categories

 where $\cP$ is a stable and presentable $\infty$-category, satisfying the following properties: \begin{enumerate} \item $\mathrm{H}$ preserves zero-objects. \item $\mathrm{H}$ sends split exact sequences of dg-categories to cofiber sequences in $\cP$. \item $\mathrm{H}$ preserves filtered colimits. \end{enumerate} \end{definition} Hochschild homology, algebraic K-theory and non-connective K-theory are all examples of additive invariants.
 As proved in \cite{tabuada2008}, \cite{BGT} (see also \cite{robalo2015k} and \cite{HSS}) there exists a \emph{universal} additive invariant